-Youth development is at the core of the Greater Wichita YMCA's mission.
-To support that mission, we want children to feel happy, and be safe and empowered.
-We (the members, donors, visitors, staff, and volunteers of the Greater Wichita YMCA) are committed to the safety of all children in our facilities and in the larger community and hold and honor the following commitments:
+A healthy community is at the core of the Greater Wichita YMCA's mission.
+To support that mission, we want children and adults to feel happy, and be safe and empowered.
+We (the members, donors, visitors, staff, and volunteers of the Greater Wichita YMCA) are committed to the safety of all who use or visit our facilities and in the larger community and hold and honor the following commitments:

 To ensure the safety of children and adults in YMCA activities, we focus on four areas to deter potential abusers: